 DK Countries of the World

 This Atlas hits the highlights of each country with fascinating facts and lots of color.
-It is a good foundational atlas to supplement the Let’s Go Geography curriculum.
+It is one of the best foundational atlases to supplement the Let’s Go Geography curriculum.

 The biggest bonus?
 It lists 196 countries — almost every country on the globe!